Will a turbocharger damage my engine?

 Following on from previous articles about the differences between petrol and diesel engines, and explaining why your fuel economy doesn’t usually match the official figures for your car, The Car Expert looks more closely at the suitability of diesel cars for use in city driving.

-How do you test a turbo?
+How do you test a starter battery?

-Does turbo use more fuel?
+Does turbo burn more fuel?

 A turbocharged engine turns into a fuel-hog under hard acceleration, because the large volume of air being pumped into the cylinders must be matched by a larger volume of fuel.
 Explaining the abnormally high consumption of a turbocharged engine under high load takes us into some interesting areas of engineering.

-Does turbo use more fuel
+Does turbo burn more fuel

 “Generally speaking, turbocharging is a great idea.
 It’s a smaller engine, but you’re still getting a decent amount of power,” says Mike Quincy, autos editor at Consumer Reports.
 “The idea with a smaller engine, especially a four-cylinder, is that you’re going to get decent fuel economy without giving up power.